-So, what are the best apps you can use to play the Piano, here we will look at the top three apps in order to learn the instrument thoroughly.
+So, what are the best apps you can use to play the Piano?
+We take a look at the top three apps in order to learn the instrument thoroughly, from sheet music to music theory.

 3# Yousician – Great for different instruments, not just piano